eMoflon/cmoflon/README.md

   1. After the build was successful,...
     * ...the project *cMoflonDemoLanguage_C* contains the generated C code (/gen folder), and
     * ...the project *cMoflonDemoLanguage* contains the corresponding generated EMF-based code (/gen folder).

-## SHARE VM
-(Yet to come...)
-We invite you to try out cMoflon using the following SHARE VM.

 ## Complete walkthrough